chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 }
 ```

-You can see that `git.alwaysSignOff` has `resource` scope and can be set per user, workspace, or folder, while the ignored repositories list with `window` scope applies more globally for the VS Code window or workspace (which might be multi-root).
+You can see that `git.alwaysSignOff` has `resource` scope and can be set per user, workspace, or folder, while the ignored repositories list with `window` scope applies more globally for the Baosky window or workspace (which might be multi-root).

 #### ignoreSync